Alabama WR Allegedly Struck Female Tennessee Fan Postgame

 At the time of this posting at 10 p.m.
 EST, the video is public.

-In another video shared on Twitter, it shows Jermaine Burton making contact with another Tennessee fan during the celebration.
+In another video shared on Twitter, it shows Jermaine Burton making contact with a different Tennessee fan during the celebration.

 OutKick has reached out to Alabama and the SEC for comment on the matter, but has not heard back as of 10 p.m.
 ET.